ZuInnoTe/spark-hadoopoffice-ds/README.md

  * Datasource format: org.zuinnote.spark.office.Excel
  * Loading and Saving of old Excel (.xls) and new Excel (.xlsx)

-This datasource will be available on Spark-packages.org and on Maven Central.
+This datasource is available on [Spark-packages.org](https://spark-packages.org/package/ZuInnoTe/spark-hadoopoffice-ds) and on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Chadoopoffice).

 Find here the status from the Continuous Integration service: https://travis-ci.org/ZuInnoTe/spark-hadoopoffice-ds/